yashwalke999/House-Sales-in-King-County-USA/README.md

 Once you complete your notebook you will have to share it.
 Select the icon on the top right a marked in red in the image below, a dialogue box should open, and select the option all content excluding sensitive code cells.

 share notebook

-You can then share the notebook  via a  URL by scrolling down as shown in the following image:

-HTML

-About the Authors:
-Joseph Santarcangelo has a PhD in Electrical Engineering, his research focused on using machine learning, signal processing, and computer vision to determine how videos impact human cognition.
-Joseph has been working for IBM since he completed his PhD.

-Other contributors: Michelle Carey, Mavis Zhou